-SB 1425 -8-

-Program and the Defined Benefit Supplement Program according to these principles, to the extent not otherwise specified pursuant to this part.

-- 4 SEC.
-4. Section 22461 of the Education Code is amended to 5 read: - 22461. (a)-A school district, community college district, county superintendent of schools, California State University, or other employing agency that retains the services of a retired member under Section 24116, 24214, or 24215, shall do both of the following regardless of whether the retired member performs the services as an employee of the employer, an employee of a third party, or an independent contractor:

-(a) Prior to retention, advise the retired member of the earnings limitation set forth in Sections 24116, 24214, 24214.5, and 24215.

-- (b) Maintain accurate records of the retired member's earnings and report those earnings monthly to the system and the retired member regardless of the method of payment or the fund from which the payments were made. - (b) This section shall not be construed to make any school district, community college district, county superintendent of schools, the California State University, or other employing agency liable for any amount paid to the retired member in excess of the earnings limitation under any circumstance, including the failure to inform the retired member that continuation of service would exceed the limitations. - SEC.
-5. Section 22905 of the Education Code is amended to read: - 22905. (a) Member contributions pursuant to Section 22901, employer contributions pursuant to Section 22903 or 22904, and member contributions made by an employer pursuant to Section 22909 shall be credited to the member's individual account under the Defined Benefit Program or the Defined Benefit Supplement Program, whichever is applicable pursuant to the provisions of this part. - 37 (b) Member and employer contributions on a member's 38 compensation under the following circumstances shall be credited 39 to the member's Defined Benefit Supplement account:
+- SEC.
+4. Section 22461 of the Education Code is amended to read: - 22461.
+A school district, community college district, county superintendent of schools, California State University, or other employing agency that retains the services of a retired member under Section 24116, 24214, or 24215 shall do both of the following regardless of whether the retired member performs the services as an employee of the employer, an employee of a third party, or an independent contractor: - (a) Prior to retention, advise the retired member of the earnings limitation set forth in Sections 24116, 24214, 24214.5, and 24215. - (b) Maintain accurate records of the retired member's earnings and report those earnings monthly to the system and the retired member regardless of the method of payment or the fund from which the payments were made. - SEC.
+5. Section 22905 of the Education Code is amended to read: - 22905. (a) Member contributions pursuant to Section 22901, employer contributions pursuant to Section 22903 or 22904, and member contributions made by an employer pursuant to Section 22909 shall be credited to the member's individual account under the Defined Benefit Program or the Defined Benefit Supplement Program, whichever is applicable pursuant to the provisions of this part. - (b) Member and employer contributions on a member's compensation under the following circumstances shall be credited to the member's Defined Benefit Supplement account: - (1) Compensation for creditable service that exceeds one year in a school year. - (2) Compensation that is consistent with subdivision (b) of Section 22119.2. - (3) Remuneration that is paid in addition to salary, in accordance with subparagraph (B) of paragraph (1) of subdivision (a) of Section 22119.2. - (4) (A) Remuneration increasing a member's compensation earnable during a five-year period, that includes the last year in which the member's final compensation is determined and the four years prior to that year, in which creditable compensation was earned, that exceeds 125 percent of the member's compensation earnable in the year prior to that five-year period, provided that both of the following conditions are satisfied: